 Before plaintiffs could light the pilot on antitrust claims against two propane tank distributors, a split Eighth Circuit panel cut the gas.
 In doing so, the majority espoused a narrow view of the applicability of the continuing violations theory in antitrust litigation.
-In 2014, following an FTC administrative complaint, class plaintiffs brought suit against defendant … Continue Reading

 Since 2008, cable customers have been suing cable operators across the country claiming operators violate the antitrust laws by forcing customers to lease set-top boxes from the operator to access “premium” cable services.
 Plaintiffs claim that the operators have “tied” one product (the service) to another product (the box) and…

 On August 12, 2016, the Federal Trade Commission and the Department of Justice proposed changes to the Antitrust Guidelines for the Licensing of Intellectual Property, also known as the IP Licensing Guidelines.
 Since they were first issued in 1995, the agencies, courts, and businesses have relied on these Guidelines when…